HyeonbumLee/HyeonbumLee.github.io/index.md

 # About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university.
-From Feb 2020, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-My main research interests are in cryptography especially zero-knowledge proof.
+I am a Ph.D. student in applied mathemathics at Hanyang University.
+I have been a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/) since Feb 2021.
+My main research interests are verifiable computation, zero-knowledge proof and secure multiparty computation.

-## Programming Skills

-Familiar with: **Matlab, LaTex.**
+# News
+- (Dec 6, 2021) One paper (**_[Efficient Sum-Check Protocol for Convolution(https://ieeexplore.ieee.org/document/9638642)]_**) published at IEEE Access

+- (Oct 1, 2021) Receive a Special Prize from Korea Cryptography Forum, due to his paper entitled "Efficient Zero-Knowledge Argument in Discrete Logarithm Setting: Sublogarithmic Proof or Sublinear Verifier" submitted in National Cryptographic Technology Contest.

+- (Sep 01, 2021) Participate in a new project supported by Samsung Science & Technology Foundation.
+(Title: "Secure Multi-party Approximate Computation")

+- (April 01, 2021) Participate in a new project supported by Institute for Information and Communications Technology Promotion (IITP).
+(Title: "Study on Crypto Primitives for SNARK")

 ## Languages